FalconEthics/FalconEthics/README.md

 - 🌱 I’m also doing my BSc in Computer Science from @University of London

-- ❓ You will find almost all of my projects here with source code! so, feel free to contribute
+- ❓ You will find almost all of my projects here with source code! so, feel free to judge or contribute

 - ⚡ btw a fun fact: I am just 19"